How many people in the UK have herpes?

 • Vaginal, anal, or oral sex until the sores and blisters have completely gone away.

-• Tight fitting clothes that may irritate any blisters or sores and ultimately make them worse.
+• Tight-fitting clothes may irritate any blisters or sores and ultimately make them worse.

-• Applying ice directly on your blisters or sores.
+• Apply ice directly on your blisters or sores.

-• Intimate contact including kissing, sexual contact and sharing of utensils and glassware should be minimised to mitigate the risk of contraction until the visible symptoms have completely cleared.
+• Intimate contact including kissing and sexual contact, should be minimised to mitigate the risk of contraction until the visible symptoms have completely cleared.

 Herpes during pregnancy and childbirth

 If you have genital herpes during pregnancy or childbirth, there is a risk that the virus will be passed on to your child – this is known as neonatal herpes.
-Instances of neonatal herpes in the UK are rare.
+Instances of neonatal herpes in the UK are rare, with about 1-2 cases per 100,000 live births in developed countries like the UK.

 During breastfeeding, a mother can pass on the herpes virus if they feed their child from a breast which has visible herpetic blisters, or feed their child expressed milk from a breast with visible herpetic blisters.